 Different types of businesses require various solutions ranging from mobile device options to the ability to accept credit card payments online.

-Credit Card Payments Are Not Limited to One Channel
+Credit Card Payments are Not Limited to One Channel

 Swiping, of course, is the oldest of the three methods and is used with a card that has a magnetic stripe (or magstripe) on it.
 Both dipping and tapping require an EMV chip card that generates a unique one-time code for every transaction.
+That adds an extra layer of security.
+In tap-to-pay transactions, EMV combines with another technology called NFC (near-field communications) that makes it possible for the card terminal to read credit card information from contactless cards.

-As the name suggests, online payment gateways are used by eCommerce stores and apps.
+Payment gateways – Payment gateways are used by eCommerce stores and apps.
 These solutions require customers to process their credit card payments by manually entering their 16-digit number, expiration date, and CVV code.

 Entities Involved in Credit Card Processing

-1. The Merchant
+1. The merchant

 This is you or your business.
-You are also given a merchant account where your processed payments go for your usage.
-In essence, this is the business that accepts card payments from customers in exchange for their products or services.
+You are also given a merchant account where your processed payments are deposited.

-2. The Customer
+2. The customer

-3. Acquiring Bank
+3. Acquiring bank

-4. The Issuing Bank
+4. The issuing bank

-5. Credit Card Associations
+5. Credit card associations

-6. Payment Processor
+6. Payment processor

-The credit card processing company that connects the merchant, card associations, and issuing banks to facilitate payments.
+This refers to the credit card processing company that connects the merchant, card associations, and issuing banks to facilitate payments.

 The Role of Credit Card Associations in Payment Processing